 This is especially true in Boston.
 Our city’s tight roads, assertive drivers, and thick traffic — like the kind you might find on Interstate 93 approaching the O’Neill Tunnel — make for some of the most dangerous driving conditions in the country.

-Our Morgan & Morgan car accident attorneys have handled tens of thousands of cases, and may be able to help you recover the compensation you require to get your life back on track.
-If you have been in a car accident and are unsure about the next step or have received what you believe to be an unfair settlement offer from your insurance company, you may want to consider hiring an attorney.
+Our Morgan & Morgan attorneys have handled tens of thousands of cases, and may be able to help you recover the compensation you require to get your life back on track.
+If you have been in an automobile accident and are unsure about the next step or have received what you believe to be an unfair settlement offer from your insurance company, you may want to consider hiring an attorney.